colleen547/sql-challenge/README.md

 <div style="text-align:center"><img src="static/images/Relations_SQL.png" width="500" height="300"/></div>

 <b>BACKGROUND SCENARIO</b><br>
-It is a beautiful spring day, and it is two weeks since you have been hired as a new data engineer at Pewlett Hackard.
+Imagine it's a beautiful spring day, and it's been two weeks since you have been hired as a new data engineer at Pewlett Hackard.
 Your first major task is a research project on employees of the corporation from the 1980s and 1990s.
 All that remains of the database of employees from that period are six CSV files.
 <br>

 Tables were designed to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
 In other words, you will perform: